rwinlib/zeromq-old/readme.md

-This build is compiled with SEH/DRAWF for the new 4.9.3 toolchain.
+This build is compiled with SJLJ for the old 4.6.3 toolchain.

 Note that both libzmq and the driver must be compiled with